Home Warranty Plumbing Coverage: What's Included & What's Not

 What emergency plumbing situations are covered by a home warranty?

 Most home warranties cover plumbing emergencies such as burst interior pipes, sudden drain backups, and toilet overflows caused by mechanical failure.
-Coverage generally applies to leaks or breaks in interior water, waste, gas, and vent lines.
+Coverage applies to leaks or breaks in interior water, waste, gas, and vent lines.
 Emergency situations involving exterior lines, root damage, or flooding caused by natural disasters are typically not covered.
 Always call your warranty provider before hiring an emergency plumber to ensure the repair will be authorized.

 How long does a new home plumbing warranty last?